The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-Damien Hirst's For The Love Of God (four, white) from 2011, a signed screenprint, is estimated to be valued between £3,750 to £5,500.
-This artwork is popular in the market and has an auction history of one sale on 22nd March 2016.
-There have been no sales in the last 12 months.
+The value of Damien Hirst's For The Love Of God (four, white) (signed) is estimated to be worth between £3,350 and £5,000.
+This screenprint, created in 2011, has been sold once at auction, in March 2016.
+There have been no sales in the last 12 months or the last five years.
 The edition size of this artwork is limited to 1,000.
-The average annual growth rate of this artwork is 4%.

 Meaning & Analysis